-The Group was created following the purchase of Practice Plus Group Holdings Limited in 2019 which was funded by £115.6m of equity and £96.6m of loans from Bridgepoint which were partially repaid in 2022.
-On 2nd November 2022, the Group signed a new Senior Facilities Agreement for £120m.
-This comprises two tranches- a £100m Term B Loan repayable on 18 November 2029 and a £20m Revolving Credit Facility ("RCF"), repayable on 18th May 2029.
+During the previous financial year, the Group signed a Senior Facilities Agreement.
+This comprised two tranches- a £100m Term B Loan repayable on 18 November 2029 and a £20m Revolving Credit Facility ("RCF"), repayable on 18th May 2029.
 The Term Loan of £100m was drawn in full on 18th November 2022 and bears interest at SONIA +6.5%. £5m of the RCF has been scoped out as an overdraft facility with the remaining £15m available for RCF drawdowns.
 The RCF bears interest at SONIA +3.75%.
-There is a leverage based interest rate ratchet which applies to the margin on the Term Loan with the potential for interest rates to reduce further in the future as leverage ratio reduces.
-In order to mitigate the impact of uncertain interest rates, the Group paid £1.3m to purchase a two year interest rate cap which caps SONIA at 4.25%.
+There is a leverage-based interest rate ratchet which applies to the margin on the Term Loan with the potential for interest rates to reduce further in the future as leverage ratio reduces.
+In order to mitigate the impact of uncertain interest rates, the Group paid £1.3m to purchase a two-year interest rate cap which caps SONIA at 4.25%.